 Due to their design and operation, shutters are a light diffusing product rather than a blackout.
 Room darkening blinds can be added behind the shutter to increase dim out.

-A shutter is made square however in reality reveals are often not.
-The head of the window or cill may not be level and the distances between the side walls throughout often vary.
+A shutter is made square however in reality, reveals are often not.
+The head of the window and/or sill may not be level and the distances between the side walls of the reveal often vary.

-A cover-strip may be required to mask any difference in the reveal and/or mastic or caulk used to seal gaps.
+A cover-strip may be required to mask any difference in the reveal and/or a sealant used to seal gaps.

-Where a smart home hub is used the signals to the blinds may get occasionally interrupted by other wireless devices in the home such as smart speakers or doorbells.
-This can affect the operation, or seamless operation of the blind.
+With motorised operation where a smart home hub is used the signals to the shutters may occasionally be interrupted by other wireless devices in the home such as smart speakers or doorbells.
+This can affect the operation, or seamless operation of the shutter.

 Always ensure you read and carefully follow the operating and maintenance instructions.